aphyr/clj-antlr/README.md

 Just [add clj-antlr to your project.clj](https://clojars.org/clj-antlr), and load a grammar file at runtime.

-No Antlr installation is required; clj-antlr will load the grammar for you, no compilation needed.
+No ANTLR installation is required; clj-antlr will load the grammar for you, no compilation needed.
 No macros, either!
 Running the parser in interpreted mode is a tad slower than the compiled parsers that Antlr can emit, but means a lot less hassle for folks to get started.